GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-testing.md

 - @ExtendWith(SpringExtension.class) from JUnit 5
 - @ContextConfiguration from Spring

 So we could have used that in the previous code sample.
+As argument you can provide configuration classes, just as you would for @ContextConfiguration.

 ### Special use of @Autowired